CodingMarco/MS_RAFT_plus/README.md

 ## License
 - Our code is licensed under the BSD 3-Clause **No Military** License.
 See [LICENSE](LICENSE).
-- The provided checkpoint may only be used for research and educational purposes.
-Commercial use is prohibited.
+- The provided checkpoint is under the [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) license.

 ## Acknowledgement